kjaymiller/transcriptor/README.md

 - Nondestructive manipulation of text and references.

 ## Installation

 Install transcriptor using pip.

 `pip install transcriptor`

 ## Quickstart

-Transcriptor currently does not support automated transcription upload, but it supports creating **READABLE** Transcription `Job` objects from their output.
+Transcriptor currently does not support automated transcription upload, but it supports creating **READABLE Transcription Job Object** from their output.

-Importing transcription JSON Output from AWS Transcribe
+### Importing Transcriptions from AWS Transcribe

 Because transcriptor is designed to wrap around AWS Transcribe if you have configured your environment with information for AWS, you can directly convert